Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Approximation Property of Multilayer Neural Spaces

-\end{proposition} For example, $T$ correpsonds to activation function, $H_i$ and $G_i$ are output of the first $i$ layers before and after being composed with activation function, respectively.
-The proof is done by a dedicate generalization of the strategy in lemma 1 of~\citep{barron1993universal} to our nontrivial iterative version.
-Then we use these preceeding results to prove theorem~\ref{approx1_2}.
+This proposition may look abstruse and too abstract, but it is merely an abstraction of our situation here.
+For example, $T$ corresponds to the activation function, and $H_i$ and $G_i$ are the outputs of the first $i$ layers before and after being composed with the activation function, respectively.
+The proof is done by a delicate generalization of the strategy in Lemma 1 of~\citet{barron1993universal} to our nontrivial iterative version.